-All registration transfers must be made by April 12, 2019.
+All registration transfers must be made by April 10, 2020.
 Send request to NARLegislative@experient-inc.com.
-Requests after that date must be made on site at NAR’s Registration Assistance counter.
-Bring original registrant’s email confirmation.
+Requests after that date must be made on site at NAR Registration.
+Bring original registrant’s email confirmation on site.

 General Meeting Policies

 Your name badge identifies you as a meeting registrant and must be shown before entering the REALTORS® Trade Expo.
-If any information on your name badge is incorrect, please visit the Registration Assistance desk in NAR Registration for immediate correction.
-Additional event tickets may be attached to your badge, too, so review all registration materials carefully.
+If any information on your name badge is incorrect, please visit NAR Registration for immediate correction.
+Additional event tickets may be attached to your badge, so review all registration materials carefully.

-We recommend that you keep your badge and any event tickets in your badge holder to safeguard your materials, but there is no charge to have a new badge reprinted.
+We recommend that you keep your badge and any event tickets in your badge holder to safeguard your materials.
+There is no charge to have a new badge reprinted.

-Trade show floor: Children under age 18 are admitted at no charge, but they must have a badge that can be obtained at the Help Desk in NAR Registration.
+Trade show floor: Children under age 18 are admitted at no charge, but they must have a badge that can be obtained at NAR Registration.